 Another way to approach donor-centric storytelling is by focusing on a specific donor that embodies your ideal donor profile.
 You can tell the story of what drew that individual to your organization and share what you’ve accomplished because of their generosity.

-Thinking differently about your thank you’s.
+Think differently about your thank you’s.

 Let’s face it.
 An email with “Thanks for the donation” as a subject line isn’t going to get people very excited.
 So, consider starting with something like “You Rock!” or “You made my day!” to put the focus on the donor instead.